JoeDodgson/Readme-Generator/tasklist.md

 DONE -Badges functionality
 DONE -Display image correctly
 DONE -Table of contents appears correctly
+DONE -Are you happy for your github email address to be used as your contact email?
+If not, enter an alternative email address

+Optional:
--Are you happy for your github email address to be used as your contact email?
-If not, enter an alternative email address -Specific extra contact details - select from a list of contact options, then prompt the user to enter something for each one selected
+-Select the readme from a list of the user's repos on github -Specific extra contact details - select from a list of contact options, then prompt the user to enter something for each one selected
 -Turn yes-no's into confirms

-Optional:
--Select the readme from a list of the user's repos on github
+-Refactor: Use object creator functions to create similar objects